 A restaurant might use app install ads to promote its mobile app so that customers can place orders and make reservations more easily, as well as access special deals or promotions.
 The ad could feature a CTA that helps Facebook users access the app store where they can download the app, and also include a brief description of the app’s features and benefits.

 App install ads are best used for promoting online ordering.
 Generally speaking, you would run an ad campaign like this because you’d want to simplify the ordering process and increase customer satisfaction.

 Promoting your mobile app through app install ads will have the goal of getting customers to place more orders online, which can help increase your overall revenue and improve operational efficiency.

 Tips to boost your Facebook ads

 Let’s say you already have the basics covered when it comes to setting up an ad campaign on Facebook.
 Below are some ways you can boost the effectiveness of your ads.

 Targeting current customers (regulars)

-One effective way for restaurants to get from clicks to customers with Facebook ads is to target their current customers, particularly their regulars, in order to further encourage repeat visits.
+One effective way for restaurants to get clicks to customers with Facebook ads is to target their current customers, particularly their regulars, in order to further encourage repeat visits.